andreamazzai/ml/docs/_docs/90-eeprom.md

 ## TO DO

-28C series EEPROMS, like the X28C256, sometimes ship from the factory with Data Protection enabled.
+- 28C series EEPROMS, like the X28C256, sometimes ship from the factory with Data Protection enabled.
 Use the UNLOCK command to disable this.
 See the 28C256 Notes for more information. https://tomnisbet.github.io/TommyPROM/docs/28C256-notes
+- verificare l'ordine dei paragrafi ed eventualmene correggere i link a inizio pagina